 The e-commerce outsource provider system acts as a clearinghouse for all orders.
-The system maintains a real-time vice and a robust database engine which is able to process transactions, record all transaction activities, generate reports used for commission payments and auditing of Merchant invoices, and track order status.
-The transaction flow for the outsource provider service bureau is directly related to the 25 structure of the underlying database.
+The system maintains a real-time 40 interface with a credit card authorization and processing service and a robust database engine which is able to process transactions, record all transaction activities, generate reports used for commission payments and auditing of Merchant invoices, and track order status.
+The transaction flow for the 45 outsource provider service bureau is directly related to the structure of the underlying database.